amireson/RSSN/index.markdown

 **Mission statement**

-The RSSN is a volunteer lead group which seeks to provide a welcoming and supportive mentors to new refugees in Saskatoon, to help individuals to realize their potential through higher education.
+The RSSN is a volunteer lead group which seeks to help new refugees in Saskatoon to realize their potential through higher education.

 **What we do**

 The RSSN undertakes the following activities:

-* Serve as a network of information for staff and volunteers between USASK, SODS, WUSC and other
+* Serve as a network of information for staff and volunteers between the U of S, SODS, WUSC and other

 * Coordinate and grow group of staff and faculty volunteers at the U of S, who will act as mentors to individual refugees, who are wishing to enter the U of S.

 * Connect refugees with a mentor.
 The potential students will be pre-admission, so are not supported by existing student support services at the U of S.